xsoulspace/vuefer/README.md

-### Flutter styled Vue3 with Tailwind CSS:
+# Flutter styled Vue3 with Tailwind CSS

 Flutter & Dart awesome!
 Vue3 & Typescript & Tailwind awesome too!

-The reason why this project have been started is a question:
+**The reason & motivation why this project have been started is a question:**

 Flutter is not working inside Excel:( and its kind of complicated to work with web libraries.